"Air Pollution 101 A - Acid Gases, NOx and VOC Control"

 GMIC Symposium: Glass Melting, Air Emissions and Control Technologies

 "Filtration Technologies for Particulate Capture"

-"Tri-Mer Catalytic Ceramic Filter Systems for Cement NESHAP or CISWI Compliance"
+"Tri-Mer Ceramic Catalyst Filter Systems for Cement NESHAP or CISWI Compliance"

 The Cement NESHAP is a set of EPA rules regulating emissions of THC (Total Hydrocarbons) -- including specified Organic HAPS-- and particulate matter (PM).
 Advances in technology allow simultaneous control of both pollutants using fibrous ceramic filter elements with catalyst embedded in the filter walls.

 Catalytic ceramic filter systems destroy the Organic HAPS and are a practical approach for many sites to meet THC/O-HAPS requirements.
 At the same time, outlet PM concentrations are kept far below regulatory limits.
 Pilot testing and laboratory results confirm the catalytic filter approach.
 Systems can also be configured to comply with the CISWI standards, removing PM, SOx, NOx, dioxins, and other pollutants using a single system.
 Tri-Mer Corporation, the largest supplier of catalytic ceramic filter systems in the world, has numerous large installations in a variety of U.S. industries.